Washington Marriott Wardman Park: Original 1918 hotel structure

 The hotel contained a full-service drug store/pharmacy; the pharmacist was known as Doc Wardman.
 There was also a U.S. Post Office and shops in the basement, including a butcher, grocery store, and dry cleaner that was stocked even during World War II.

 In the late 1940s, the Olympic-size swimming pool was used by the 5th Marine Reserves, who were taught how to swim with their clothes on.

 The first televised broadcast of NBC's Meet the Press took place in 1947 in the Wardman Tower, where host Lawrence Spivak lived.
 Other shows broadcast from the hotel include The Camel News Caravan, The Today Show (Frank Blair segments), and The Arthur Murray Dance Program.

 In 1953, Sheraton Hotels purchased Washington Properties Inc., owner of the Wardman Park Hotel and the Wardman-built Carlton Hotel.
 Renamed the Sheraton-Park Hotel, its focus shifted from longer-term residents to overnight guests.
 Substantial additions were made to the property, including large new ballrooms and a 1964 addition known as the Motor Inn and later known as the Park Tower.

 In August 1962, Army Special Forces soldiers trained by rappelling down the side of the hotel.

 In 1972, Sheraton began planning to replace the aging main wing of the hotel.
 In 1977, the company presented plans to local residents groups for a modern, 1,050-room hotel to be built on the 12-acre property.
 Construction began in early 1979.
 The furniture and fittings of the original 950-room 1918 structure were sold to the public in June 1979 and demolition of the original wing began on July 25, 1979, to allow further construction of the new wing.
 The 500 rooms in the Wardman Tower and Motor Inn wings remained open throughout construction.
+While construction was still underway, Sheraton sold an interest in the hotel to the John Hancock Life Insurance Company.